Tazinho/snakecase/README.md

 Parsing options
 ---------------

 Above "RStudio" was parsed to "R\_Studio".
-This is a deliberate choice, but also other parsing options are implemented, which make more sense, when different words are separated completely by switching between upper and lower case.
+This is a deliberate choice, but also other parsing options are implemented, which make more sense, when for example different words are separated completely by switching between upper and lower case.

 ``` r
 # the default case makes no sense in this setting